 AIM will help bring your business adviser closer to your business as it is designed to be calculated as part of the business’s GST return process.
 The same work you do to get ready for GST, will get you ready for AIM.
 Your business adviser will use your data from Xero to calculate your AIM provisional tax every two months.
 This gives your business adviser another opportunity to help you with advice about your business performance, as well as providing valuable tax advice.

-That is why we have worked with the Inland Revenue to develop AIM for business advisers in New Zealand and this will be ready in Xero Tax as part of Practice Manager for the new financial year on 1 April 2018.
+We have worked with the Inland Revenue to develop AIM for business advisers in New Zealand and this is in Xero Tax as part of Practice Manager.
 We understand that sharing up-to-date information and collaborating on advice are essential features of AIM, and Xero makes this easy.